 Poor Inventory and Spare Parts Management

 The procurement of inventory is an important factor in keeping machines in optimal working condition.
-Therefore, it’s important that there is an effective and automated inventory procurement plan in place.
+Therefore, there must be an effective and automated inventory procurement plan in place.
 Without a plan for the acquisition of spare parts, the cost of inventory can begin to rise and eventually become unmanageable.
 This is especially true if you’re tracking inventory spending on formats such as spreadsheets.
 By not keeping track of inventory and underestimating the spare parts needed for maintenance, problems can occur.

 For instance, if you’re working within a reactive maintenance approach, the repair time for a faulty machine will be delayed if the right spare part isn’t in stock.
 This then puts the repair process back and ultimately incurs more unplanned costly downtime.